rescribe-dev/rescribe/api/README.md

 # api

-> main api for interacting with rescribe. deploy
+> main api for interacting with rescribe.